 Student and graduate work

 - We are not refugees - Walkley award winning TV feature story by Lauren Day, BA Com (Journalism), and ABC News

-- Foreign Correspondent - featuring Matt Brown, BA Com (Journalism), and ABC Indonesia Correspondent
+- Foreign Correspondent (pdf, 952kB) - featuring Matt Brown, BA Com (Journalism), and ABC Indonesia Correspondent

 - Tracking Baltimores Addicts - Walkley award wining feature story by Colin Cosier, Master of Arts in Journalism, and film maker for SMH & ABC News